 Last week we shared our thoughts on the importance of brand awareness and how it contributes to the acquisition of new customers for your business.
 We said how your brand story shouldn’t be neglected and how a small brand can (and should!) succeed by sharing a memorable message with its audience.

 Even if your brand isn’t covered in fame and glory, you can still be unique and original in your storytelling!
 Being distinctive is essential to creating memorable and impactful brand awareness.

-In our first article – “Brand Awareness: The first step of the purchase journey” we covered the following:
+In our first article – “Brand awareness (part 1): the first step of the purchase journey” we covered the following:

 - What is brand awareness?

 - Why is it important for acquiring new customers?

 - What is the marketing funnel?
 Is it still relevant in the path to purchase?